Virtual Console: Content

 One significant difference in gameplay occurred in Kid Icarus (NES), which had its password system altered to disable certain special passwords that gave the main character special powers or large amounts of money.
 Many players did not like this change, and the later release of Metroid, which used a similar password system, retained its original behavior.
 Similarly, Mario Golf originally had a code to enable password input for special tournaments, but had this feature removed for Virtual Console.

 The title Donkey Kong: Original Edition was available via promotion on the Wii and 3DS Virtual Consoles, then later was made purchasable on the PAL Nintendo 3DS eShop.
-This game is a modified version of the NES release of Donkey Kong to more closely resemble the arcade version, and was originally featured as a mini-game in Donkey Kong 64.
+This game is a modified version of the NES release of Donkey Kong to more closely resemble the arcade version.
 Both the NES version and Original Edition are available on the PAL Nintendo 3DS eShop.
 Despite never actually being released on the NES, the game is treated as an NES title but simply lists "Never Released" in place of the original release year.

 Wii U Game Boy Advance games do not support multiplayer modes, Game Boy Player rumble features, sleep mode, or GameCube-connectivity.
 Similarly, Nintendo DS games made available on Virtual Console are identical to their original release, complete with Nintendo Wi-Fi Connection set-up screens; however, as the wireless features are not emulated, attempting to use online play or local wireless multiplayer features (such as in Mario Kart DS) will not function, especially as the original service had been terminated about eleven months prior to the Virtual Console debut.

 The Wii U Virtual Console re-release of Super Mario Advance 4: Super Mario Bros.
 3 features all of the levels from the World-e section of the game unlocked automatically, including levels only released in Japan.
 This is done by a modified version of the game, where the levels are contained in the game's data and unlocked automatically.
 In the original game, the levels were unlocked using cards purchasable at various stores, which had dot codes on them containing the level data, and when scanned by the Nintendo e-Reader peripheral, saved the level to the game's save data for later usage without the card.
 While the original game could only fit 32 levels at any given time, the Virtual Console version has 38 levels in total, which includes every e-Reader card level ever released.

 The Wii U Virtual Console re-release of Animal Crossing: Wild World removes the requirement to have someone visit your town and buy an item from Tom Nook's shop in order to upgrade to Nookingtons.